TanmayKumar-EngStud/CompEx-Platform/system_instructions/README.md

 When a request for a GMAT Problem Solving question comes in, the system loads the `problem_solving` object from `gmat/customizations.json` and uses its values to populate the placeholders in the chosen template.
 This is how a generic template is transformed into a highly specific GMAT or GRE instruction.

-### 3. `graph_styles.json`
+### 3. `templates/0-questionMetadata/metadata.json`

-This file defines the structure, styling, and JSON format for various types of graphs that can be generated as part of a question's stimulus.
-It ensures consistency in the visual representation of data across the platform.
+This file defines the structure, styling, and JSON format for various types of content that can be generated as part of a question's stimulus, including graphs, passages, and tables.
+It follows a unified content type architecture with a class structure: content (base class) → graph, passage, table (child classes).
+This ensures consistency in content representation across the platform.

 ## The Code Logic: How It All Comes Together